HeloiseMuller/HTvertebrates/README.md

   - `supplementary-data3-TEcomposition_per_species.txt` is generatd by the scripts and is provided with the paper, but we also provide it here if to facilitate the reproduction of the results.
 - Muller, which contains files from the paper Muller et al. (submitted)
   - Datasets correspond to the additional datasets of the paper.
 Because of size limitations, only the first 10,000 lines are included for DatasetS3 and S4.
 Whole datasets can be found at https://doi.org/10.5281/zenodo.14514502.
 DatasetS2 is essetial to run the pipeline.
 It is the phylogenetic tree containing all the species of the dataset.
 The tips are as follow: species_genus.
-It has to contains the divergence time, although unprecisions are no big deal as thedetection of HT is only based on the topology.
-The important is to have a correct topology and no polytomy .
+It has to contains the divergence time, although unprecisions are no big deal as the detection of HT is only based on the topology.
+The important is to have a correct topology and no polytomy.
   - metadata.tbl is an essential input for the pipeline.
 It is a tab delimited table that has to contain at least these three columns:
     - assembly: the name of the assembly (GCA_xxx.1); the fasta should start by this
     - species: species name written as "species genus"
     - dbBusco: the busco database to use for this genome.
 It can also contain any additional columns, such as taxonomical or ecological data

-Scripts need the following in $PATH: seqtk, blastn,
+Scripts need the following in `$PATH: seqtk, blastn

 - The directory `demo_TeKaKs` is provided to demo the script `TEKaKs.R` (see `Demonstration of TEKaKs.R` below), but is not required to run the pipeline.